 Minors also have an extension on the time allowed to file a claim on a personal injury lawsuit if the incident occurred before the person was 18 years old.
 For instance, someone injured at the age of 16 will be allowed the normal 2 years to file, after they have turned 18 so in total this person would have 4 years due to the fact that they were 16 at the time of the accident.

-If you aren’t sure about whether it has been too long since your accident to file a claim or if your discovery of harm time length is valid, give us a call today for a free consultation and evaluation of your case so that we can determine your eligibility to file a case.
+If you aren’t sure about whether it has been too long since your accident to file a claim or if your discovery of harm time length is valid or you’re just wondering how long it takes to get a personal injury settlement check, give us a call today for a free consultation and evaluation of your case so that we can determine your eligibility to file a case.
 We are experienced personal injury attorneys that have dealt with many statute of limitations issues in the past and helped many clients navigate the process.